devleaks/cockpitdecks-docs/docs/Layout.md

-For a given deck, a Layout is a collection of *Pages* that will be displayed on that deck.
+A Layout is a collection of *Pages* that will be displayed on that deck.

+Layouts were created to cope with different deck models.
+If you have a set of 30 commands, you can display them all on a 32 key deck on the same *page*.
+But you have to spread 30 commands on *two pages* of buttons if your deck can only display 16 buttons at a time.
+Same commands, but two different *layouts*.

 A Layout is a folder, inside the `deckconfig` main folder.

-The Layout is named and addressed by the name of the folder.
+The Layout is named and addressed by the name of that folder.

-Layouts were created to cope with different deck models.
-If you have a set of 30 commands, you can display them all on a 32 key deck.
-But you have to make two pages of buttons on a 16 key deck.
-Same button definitions, but two *layouts*.

 # Layout Folder

 The Layout folder contains the following files:

 ```
-  ⊢ layout_name
+  ⊢ live
     ⊢ config.yaml
     ⊢ page1.yaml
     ⊢ page2.yaml
 ```

+The Layout name is `live`, it contains 2 pages.

 # Layout `config.yaml` File